Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Discussion and Future Perspectives

 The past decade has witnessed rapid advancements in non-exchangeable mean-field theory.
 The use of graph limits to derive macroscopic equations (often PDEs) for such systems arguably dates back to works like \cite{chiba2018mean, kaliuzhnyi2018mean}, though the study of heterogeneous agent systems using other mathematical tools may have a longer history.

-Using our notation, and taking the system with non-adaptive weights described by \eqref{eqn:main_SDEs_X} as an illustrative example, approaches such as those in \cite{chiba2018mean, kaliuzhnyi2018mean} characterize the non-exchangeable limit via a function $f = f(t,x,\xi)$.
-In this formulation, consistent with our framework, $\xi \in \Omega$ serves as a continuum generalization of the discrete agent labels $i \in [N]$.
-For any given time $t \geq 0$ and label $\xi \in \Omega$, $f(t, \cdot, \xi)$ represents a probability distribution over the state space $\mathbb{D}$ (i.e., $f(t, \cdot, \xi) \in \mathcal{P}(\mathbb{D})$).
-This function $f$ is then posited to formally satisfy an extended Vlasov-type PDE of the following form:
+This framework proved highly effective for systems with heterogeneous yet \emph{non-adaptive} interaction structures.
+In the continuum limit, the heterogeneity is encapsulated by a fixed kernel $w: \Omega \times \Omega \to \R$, and the collective dynamics is characterized by an extended density function $f(t,x,\xi)$, where $\xi \in \Omega$ serves as a continuum generalization of the discrete agent labels $i \in [N]$.
+Intuitively, $f(t, \cdot, \xi) \in \mathcal{P}(\mathbb{D})$ represents the probability distribution of the ``typical particle'' associated with the label $\xi$.
+Taking the state dynamics in \eqref{eqn:main_SDEs_X} as an illustrative example (with fixed weights), approaches such as those in \cite{chiba2018mean, kaliuzhnyi2018mean} posit that the limit satisfies an extended Vlasov equation of the form:

+To justify this mean-field limit, the typical strategy involves first establishing that the discrete weights $w^{(n)}$, when embedded into the latent space $\Omega$, converge to the continuum kernel $w$.
+Building on this, one then adapts the foundational techniques of classical kinetic theory, specifically the characteristic flow stability developed by Neunzert \cite{neunzert1978mathematical, neunzert2006approximation}, Braun and Hepp \cite{braun1977vlasov}, Dobrushin \cite{dobrushin1979vlasov}, and Sznitman \cite{sznitman1991topics}, to establish the stability of $f$ in a fiberwise metric, such as an $L^p$-averaged Wasserstein distance:

+Early contributions, such as \cite{chiba2018mean, kaliuzhnyi2018mean}, typically required $w^{(n)} \to w$ in the strong $L^1$ topology.
+It was later recognized in works such as \cite{bayraktar2023graphon, bet2024weakly, jabin2024non} that the \emph{cut norm} topology (and the associated theory of graphons \cite{lovasz2012large}) provides a more natural framework.
+Essential to this approach is that the cut norm is critical in controlling the operator norm of the interaction term, thereby avoiding the need for stronger norms and robustly handling random fluctuations that vanish in the large $N$ limit (e.g., in Erd\H{o}s-R\'enyi type random graphs).

-From the perspective of this article, such limit definition benefits from the non-adaptive nature of the interaction weights.
-This allows for a pre-defined limiting kernel $w(\xi, \zeta)$; the subsequent dynamics for the state distribution $f(t, \cdot, \xi)$ (for each label $\xi$) then primarily involve advection (and possibly diffusion) in the state variable $x$, without further evolution in the label $\xi$.
+From the perspective of our structural approach, the above framework benefits from the non-adaptive nature of the interactions and a two-scale structure: conceptually, each label $\xi$ indexes a ``local'' population of ``nearly identical'' particles (forming a local fiber); then, these labels form a stable graph continuum.
+Under this assumption, the subsequent dynamics for the state distribution $f$ primarily involve advection and diffusion in the state variable $x$, while the label $\xi$ remains a static parameter without further evolution.

-Consequently, with an established graph limit $w(\xi,\zeta)$, justifying the mean-field limit involves showing the stability of $f^{(n)}$ (associated with the $N_n$-agent system) to the limiting distribution $f$.
-This is typically done in an $L^p$ averaged sense over labels $\xi$, using a metric $d_{\mathcal{P}}$ (e.g., Wasserstein) on the space of probability measures $\mathcal{P}(\mathbb{D})$, i.e.,